Worried about someone else?

 As addiction often leads to unpredictable behaviour as well as health and financial difficulties, it often inevitably puts a great deal of pressure onto a couple’s relationship.

 The partner of somebody struggling with addiction is likely to feel isolated, but there are many organisations dedicated to supporting people in relationships where drug and alcohol issues are present.

-A friends and family support group runs every Tuesday at New Hope and is open to anybody over the age of 18.
+A family and friends support group runs every week at New Hope and is open to anybody over the age of 18.